 - Put your hood on.
 The idea that 40-some-percent of your body heat escapes through your head is a myth, but some heat does escape and, with blood vessels so close to the surface, your head is one of the first body parts to let you know how cold it is out there.
 Just putting your hiking jacket's hood on over your hat adds an extra layer of insulation and protection over your delicate noggin.

 - Close other gaps.
 This is more a buying decision than anything else.
 If you've purchased the right hiking jacket and hiking pants, they'll overlap enough that you won't get a cold draft up your back every time you raise your arms or bend over.
-(There's a reason you never see insulated low-rise hiking pants.
-For hiking in warm weather, maybe.
-For hiking in cold weather, never!)
+Tuck at least one of your upper-body layers into your pants to help seal the gap even more.
+Wearing gaiters helps "close the gap" around your ankles.

 - Don't overdo the layers on your extremities.
 Do consider wearing a liner glove (so you'll have some dexterity without having to bare your hands completely) and a heavier glove for insulation.
-You can do something similar for your feet -- liner socks topped off with heavy, insulating socks.
+You can do the same for your feet -- liner socks topped off with heavy, insulating socks.
 However, don't put on so many layers or such tight layers that you end up compressing your hands/feet and cutting off your circulation.
 At the very least, you'll end up colder than you would have been with fewer layers that allowed adequate circulation.
-At the very worst, you might lose the extremities in question -- or at least suffer some damage due to a cold-related injury.
+The worst-case scenario involves some nasty cold-related injuries.

 - Fuel your fire.
 Eating lots of calorie-rich food gives your body the fuel it needs to generate more body heat.
 A winter hike is not the time or place to pursue a diet -- go ahead and fuel up with foods rich in healthy fats.